Glaúber da Silva

 Glaúber Alceu da Silva (born October 1, 1981) is a former Brazilian professional footballer.

 Club career

 Atlético Marte

 Da Silva signed with Atlético Marte of the Salvadoran Primera División in 2010.

 Águila

 Da Silva signed with Águila in 2011.
 With the team of San Miguel, Da Silva won the Clausura 2012 final against Isidro Metapán (2–1 victory), on 6 May 2012.
 In that final, he got injured and was replaced by Henry Romero.

 Once Municipal

 Da Silva signed with Once Municipal for the Apertura 2012.
 Once Municipal finished in the tenth position of the league table with only 5 points.

 Halcones FC

 After leaving Once Municipal, Da Silva signed with Halcones FC of Guatemala.

 Istiklol

-In 2013, he joined FC Istiklol of Tajikistan.
+In June 2013, Glaúber joined Istiklol in Tajikistan.

 Pasaquina

 Da Silva signed with Pasaquina for the Clausura 2015.
 With the team of La Union, Da Silva played 28 games.